AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 ---
-title: Integrating Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe Developer
+title: Integrating Adobe Experience Manager with Adobe Target using tags and Adobe Developer
-description: Step-by-step walk-through on how to integrate Adobe Experience Manager with Adobe Target using Experience Platform Launch and Adobe Developer
+description: Step-by-step walk-through on how to integrate Adobe Experience Manager with Adobe Target using tags and Adobe Developer
 feature: Experience Fragments
 topic: Personalization
 role: Developer